Driving Above the Clouds

 Montenegro's mountain passes are some of the most spectacular and challenging roads in the Balkans.
 In a country where the coast sits at sea level and peaks rise above 2,500 metres just 50 kilometres inland, the passes climb steeply, wind tightly, and reward you with views that justify every white-knuckle corner.

 Most passes are open from May to October, though this depends heavily on snowfall.
 The main routes are paved but narrow, with limited barriers and no room for error on the tightest bends.
-A confident driver and a well-maintained car are essential.
+A confident driver and a well-maintained car are essential, which is one case where a recent rental with good tyres beats bringing an older car of your own.

 Sedlo Pass (1,907m)